-Envisioned to be a new cultural hub, adjacent to New York’s Meatpacking District, the historic Pier 57 is undergoing an extensive redevelopment to house the Google’s new office, as well as a dynamic mix of office, retail, entertainment, and public space, including a full wrap-around apron at water level and a landscaped rooftop park with breathtaking views of Manhattan’s West Side and the Hudson River.
+Envisioned to be a new cultural hub, adjacent to New York’s Meatpacking District, the SuperPier at the historic Pier 57 is undergoing an extensive redevelopment.
+Once completed, it will house Google’s new office as well as a dynamic mix of office, retail, and public space.
+That will also include a full wraparound apron at water level and a landscaped rooftop park with breathtaking views of Manhattan’s West Side and the Hudson River.

-Based on the crucial need to have a watertight structure and the engineer’s previous experience with the technical performance, support and unique self-sealing ability of Krystol technology, they chose Kryton to deliver a comprehensive waterproofing system.
-Kryton’s waterproofing products not only replace the need for a membrane but increase the durability and longevity of the concrete structure by reducing corrosion.
+Based on the crucial need to have a watertight structure and the engineer’s previous experience with the technical performance, support, and unique self-sealing ability of Krystol® technology, they chose Kryton to deliver a comprehensive waterproofing system.
+The Kryton waterproofing products within this system not only replace the need for a membrane, but they also increase the durability and longevity of concrete structures by reducing corrosion.

-As the largest distributor of Kryton International’s line of crystalline products in the US, Greg Maugeri of Dry Concrete LLC provided the critical support and site supervision needed to ensure nothing was overlooked.
-The project began by waterproofing the underwater vaults and pits by adding KIM® to the concrete and treating all construction joints and penetrations with Krytonite™ Swelling Waterstop and Krystol Waterstop Treatment™.
-These same products were then used for the flood-proofing wall that wraps around the entire perimeter of the building.
-Finally, to prevent water infiltration to the entire exposed walkway surrounding the Pier, Kryton’s Krystol T1® Surface Treatment and a topping with KIM Admixture were applied.
-Using Krystol technology ensures this structure is watertight above and below the surface for its lifespan.
+As the largest distributor of Kryton’s line of waterproofing products in the United States of America, Greg Maugeri of Dry Concrete L.L.C. provided the critical support and site supervision needed to ensure nothing was overlooked during the application of Kryton’s system.
+The application started with the team waterproofing the underwater vaults and pits by adding KIM to the concrete and treating all construction joints and penetrations with Krytonite Swelling Waterstop and Krystol Waterstop Treatment.
+These same products were then used for the floodproofing wall that wraps around the entire perimeter of the structure.
+Finally, to prevent water from infiltrating the entire exposed walkway that surrounded the pier, the team applied Kryton’s Krystol T1 and KIM solutions.
+Using these solutions and the Krystol technology within them ensured that the pier structure would remain watertight both above and below the surface for its life span.

 Krystol Internal Membrane (KIM) is a hydrophilic crystalline admixture used to create permanently waterproof concrete.